OUR HISTORY

 ✞ 1693

 Italian.
 ‘The Right Arm of the Apostolic See’.
 Lorenzo suffered greatly from Asthma at young age, but became well enough by age 18 to enter the Order of Friars Minor Conventual.
 His superiors quickly became attentive to Lorenzo’s intellectual gifts and sent him to study in Rome.
-We was appointed to the Chair of Dogmatic Theology at the Roman University and was also made a Consultor of the Congregation of the Holy Office by Pope Alexander VII, who coined his nickname (above).
-He was made the Chief Librarian by Pope Clement X, and created Cardinal by Pope Innocent XI in 1681.
-He was involved with at least ten different Curial Congregations, and would have likely succeeded Pope Innocent XI to the Papacy had the King of Spain not used his rite of veto.
-He was a good friend of St. Joseph of Cupertino and his written testimonies were vital in the saint’s beatification.
+He was appointed to the Chair of Dogmatic Theology at the Roman University and was also made a Consultor of the Congregation of the Holy Office by Pope Alexander VII, who coined his nickname (above).
+He was made the Chief Librarian by Pope Clement X and created Cardinal by Pope Innocent XI in 1681.
+He was involved with at least ten different Curial Congregations and would have likely succeeded Pope Innocent XI to the Papacy had the King of Spain not used his right of veto.
+He was a good friend of St. Joseph of Cupertino, and his written testimonies were vital in the saint’s beatification.
 His writings also contributed greatly towards the eventual Dogmatic Proclamation of the Immaculate Conception.
 He was Cardinal Camerlengo until his death.

 Blessed Bonaventure of Potenza